Could a Facelift Save Your Job?

 Making the decision to have a facelift is the first step toward reclaiming your face from the effects of aging, and it can reap big benefits in both your personal and professional life.
 Work with your chosen plastic surgeon during a facelift consultation to understand the procedure, what benefits it can offer you, and what your post-operative expectations should be.
 Looking for a specialist surgeon with a good reputation?
 Dr. Philip Millerhas specialized exclusively in facial plastic surgery, offering over 20 years of experience and knowledge to his patients.
 A recognized expert in facial rejuvenation procedures, Dr. Miller has been frequently invited to share his specific techniques with his peers at various national facial plastic surgery meetings.
 He has been voted among the Best Doctors in America each year since 2007 and has also been named a Top Doctor of New York.
 To schedule a consultation with Dr. Miller, contact his office located at 60 East 56th Street, Third Floor in New York City, by calling (646) 791-3025.

-Next, read our blog Why a Surgical Facelift Is Still the Best Option
+Next, learn Why a Surgical Facelift is Still the Best Option

 Settle for Nothing But the Best